igorss77/Starbucks_project/README.md

 Udacity came up with a model with an IRR of 0.0188 and a NIR of 189.45 on the test set.

-The model get a better NIR and pratically the samme IRR compared to Udacity results.
+The model get a better NIR and pratically the same IRR compared to Udacity results.
 # Acknowledgment

 To Starbucks and Udacity for provide those datasets.